Proxy voting

 Apply for proxy vote

-Proxy vote applications are made on the GOV.UK website.
+You can apply to vote by proxy on the GOV.UK website.

 Apply now

-Your chosen proxy must also be eligible to vote in the election they are voting on your behalf in.
+Your chosen proxy must also be eligible to vote in the election in which they are voting on your behalf.
 They can only be a proxy for up to 2 people (or up to 4 if 2 of them are registered as overseas voters).

-The proxy will require photo ID when voting in person – see the Voter ID page for more information.
+The proxy will need to bring their own photo ID when voting in person – see the Voter ID page for more information.

 The deadline for applications to vote by proxy is by 5pm, 6 working days before polling day.
 Please see the upcoming elections page for the deadline for the next election.